unreno/syryu/README.20180228.DropSeq.md

 x1e.2xlarge	8	23	244	1 x 240 SSD	$1.668 per Hour
 x1e.4xlarge	16	47	488	1 x 480 SSD	$3.336 per Hour
 ```

+Looks like I'm gonna process pre-merging for these samples as well as the previous ones.